4thtech/.github/profile/README.md

 ## Infrastructure by Layers

 Zooming out, the architecture is quite straightforward.
-As shown in the Infrastructural layer stack schematic, there are UI clients built on top of the SDK, powered by protocols, encryption, storage and blockchain networks.
-To be able to establish Web3's first communication standard, the protocol will need to be available for many L1s and L2s, which is a matter of the level 1 integrator.
+As shown in the Infrastructural layer stack schematic, there are UI clients built on top of the SDK v.1, powered by Protocol v.1, encryption, storage and blockchain networks.
+To be able to establish Web3's first communication standard, the protocol will need to be available for many L1s and L2s, which is a matter of the Level 1 integrator.
 To support enterprise and mobile on-chain communication, the deployment of application-specific L1 would be needed in the future.

 ![Infrastructure by Layers](https://github.com/4thtech/static-assets/blob/626928d361f0985085d724ed5ccc62f2a93dd504/image/infrastructural-layer-schematic-4thtech.svg)